 – Compost: one of the most common sources that is easily accessible.

 –Manure: ensure that it is well rotted.
-Old manure (at least one year old) is compost, fresh manure is not.
+Old manure (at least one-year-old) is compost, fresh manure is not.

 – Straw: something that you may have in abundance in your area.
 It is important for straw to be decomposed as it can be a great hiding place for slugs.

-The most well-known person that has adopted this gardening technique is Charles Dowding, who has been practicing since 2003.
+The most well-known person that has adopted this gardening technique is Charles Dowding, who has been practising since 2003.
 With 9 books, articles in national and international magazines and appearances on tv and radio, he is somewhat of an expert.
 He describes composting as a soil activator rather than a fertiliser and has results speak for themselves.
 Click here to find out more about the no-dig method and get inspired.

 Why not compliment your organic gardening method with an organic fertiliser?
 SeaFeed Xtra was highly commended by Charles Dowding as Judge of the Best Organic Veg Growing Product category at the 2019 Grow Your Own Awards.

 No-dig gardening is a time saving (and no more back-breaking) method that is the way forward when it comes to growing.
-With less weeds and enriched, aerated soil, your garden can thrive with constant crop rotation.
+With fewer weeds and enriched, aerated soil, your garden can thrive with constant crop rotation.